Reed-Statistics/thesis/syllabus.md

 ### General Structure

+You should write your thesis using the `thesisdown` r package.
+(More info [here](https://github.com/ismayc/thesisdown).)
 The components of individual theses and the order in which they are put together can vary somewhat, but here are some general guidelines on a common structure:

 * Abstract
     + Includes the main objective and rationale for the project, outlines the methods used, presents the key results and conclusions